Tel.: +1 (617) 627-3402

 - Special issue of Inverse Problems, Generalized Radon Transforms and Applications in Tomography

 - Special issue of Inverse Problems, Modern Challenges in Imaging Guest editors: B. N. Hahn, E. T. Quinto, and G. Rigaud, 26 articles accepted.
+This issue was motivated by the conference of the same name at Tufts honoring Tufts’ only Nobel Prize winner, Allan Cormack, a pioneer in tomography.

 Conferences, Special Semesters, and Workshops